Pilogoude/Darkefined/README.md

 ## License

-This resource pack is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This resource pack and its source files (.pdn) are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+You are free to share, modify, and use it commercially as long as attribution is provided and derivatives are licensed under the same terms.
 See the [LICENSE](./LICENSE) file for more information.